Rat-Man (comics): Rat-Man

-Though initially unwelcome, Rat-Man, with the help of Samuel Krik, becomes the last remaining superhero apart from the Second Secret Squad, which is still controlled by the Shadow, and starts protecting the city from many threats, such as the demon of desire Tefnut, the devourer of worlds Cosmicus and the publisher-gone-mad Spider.
+Though initially unwelcome, Rat-Man, with the help of Samuel Krik, becomes the last remaining superhero apart from the Second Secret Squad, which is still controlled by the Shadow.
+He starts protecting the city from many threats, such as the demon of desire Tefnut, the devourer of worlds Cosmicus and the publisher-gone-mad Spider.
 He inherits everything the Teacher had, including the wealthy Fuffa Corporation and butler Archibald, befriends Tadeus Brakko, and is the object of lust of transsexual Cinzia.
 This is the period when he is in his prime, and the animated series is set during it.

 However, the Shadow still conspires to bring him down.
 Using the Buffoon, Rat-Man's first enemy, Janus Valker tries to destroy the Second Secret Squad in order to make space for the Third one.
 However, Rat-Man and his former teammates foil his plan, with all the others deciding to quit crimefighting after the confrontation.
 Rat-Man remains as the only superhero.

 A while later, Kalissa uses the mental track to contact Rat-Man and convince him to participate in a cloning program led by the former scientists of Elsewhere.
 The project is to create an army of clones of Rat-Man to act as a powerful force of good, but the plan goes awry when Number Six, one of the clones, mutates and gains too much conscience.
 He frees the original Rat-Man, who stops the program.
 Hindered, Kalissa and the other scientists contact Janus to seek his help with the project, but they are unaware of how much he has changed.

 Valker has fully embraced the Shadow and wallows in the complete knowledge it offered to him.
-However, the Shadow still conceals some information to him, and Janus, who craves omniscience, is forced to seek Rat-Man on its request in order to gain it.
-When the other scientists find him and reveal that they have the mental track, he takes it away from them and murders them brutally.
+However, the Shadow still conceals some information from him, and Janus, who craves omniscience, is forced to seek Rat-Man on its quest to gain it.
+When the other scientists find the Shadow and reveal that they have the mental track, he takes it away from them and murders them brutally.
 After making sure that Rat-Man is completely unaware of their shared past, he deletes that information from his brain as well.